![]() ![]() |

 |

-In the -system of general semantics,
+-system of general semantics,

 extensional enumerations frequently appear.
 As it is often impossible (by lack of